Minnie (singer): Musical style and songwriting

-Journalist Jake Lau of South China Morning Post, noted that Minnie has a versatile voice: "she sings in a soft, breathy voice when performing more emotive songs and acoustic renditions [...]
-But on more powerful songs such as Lion, Minnie can belt out the powerful high notes".
+Journalist Jake Lau of South China Morning Post noted that Minnie has a versatile voice: "she sings in a soft, breathy voice when performing more emotive songs and acoustic renditions, but on more powerful songs such as Lion, Minnie can belt out the powerful high notes".
 Apart from her voice, she is also known for her striking eyes and strong gaze that is featured in many of (G)I-dle's music videos.
+Through an interview with HelloAsia, she revealed that she gets inspired by her own story or from other people's stories or movies.